 Guidelines for all Displays (Class 3): The purpose of the display is to tell an educational story to those that view the display.
 The display is a visual representation (pictures, charts, graphs) no larger than 28 inches by 28 inches on plywood or poster board.
 The display should be neatly titled.
-Make sure to label display with exhibitor's name, address, and county on back side.
+Make sure to label display with 4-H members name, address, and county on back side.
 Explain pictures and graphs clearly and concisely.
-Each display must have a one-page essay explaining why the exhibitor chose the area of display and what they learned from their project.
-Include any references used.
-The essay should be in a clear plastic cover with the exhibitor's name outside.
+Each display must have a one-page essay explaining why the 4-H members chose the area of display and what they learned from their project.
+Include references used.
+The essay should be in a clear plastic cover with the 4-H members name outside.